raspberrypilearning/gpio-music-box/en/step_8.md

 ## What next?

-Why not try a few more of physical computing projects:
+Try a few more physical computing projects:

 - [Build a robot buggy](https://projects.raspberrypi.org/en/projects/build-a-buggy)
 - [See like a bat](https://projects.raspberrypi.org/en/projects/see-like-a-bat)